DimensionSrl/Acapulco/README.md

 ```

-### Handle application launches from notifications
+### Handle application launches to register again and update the values

 We save the last notification received.